decretist/Dissertation/Chapter4/burrows.md

 most notably, although Gratian was thought to have been a teacher, no one in the generation following made an unambiguous claim to have been his student.
 There are no other writings securely, or even insecurely, attributed to him.
-That does not mean that we cannot apply the established techniques of authorship attribution to Gratian's *dicta*, but it does mean that we have to make careful decisions about experimental design.
+Fortunately, Burrows's Delta can be readily adapted to the particular situation in which we find ourselves, where there are no other texts attributed to Gratian with which we can compare, for example, the hypothetical case statements (*themata*) or second-recension *dicta*.

-Introducing Burrow's Delta at this point advances the argument in two ways.
-As a technical matter, Burrows's Delta gets around the limitation on the number of words to the two or, at best, three dimensions that the human mind can visualize by collapsing distance measurements across an arbitrary number of dimensions into a single metric, the 'Delta'.
-It can also be fairly straightforwardly adapted to the particular situation in which we find ourselves where there are no other texts securely attributed to Gratian with which we can compare, for example, the hypothetical case statements (*themata*) or second-recension *dicta*.
+---

 Two experiments that demonstrate how Burrow's Delta can be applied to meet both of these objectives follow.
 The first will be a